WW Recipe of the Day: Slow Cooker Baked Apples with Gingersnaps

 - Fill the apple cavities evenly with the gingersnap cookie crumb mixture.

-- Place the stuffed apples in a slow cooker.
-(I used a 4-Quart).
+- Place the stuffed apples in the slow cooker.
 Drizzle the remaining lemon juice over the apples and then pour the apple juice over them.

 - Dot the apples evenly with the bits of butter and drizzle with the honey.